-On September 25, 2017, the soil boring was converted into a temporary monitoring well and then sampled at 59 Balsam Street (Formerly 213 Balsam Street), in accordance with the South Carolina Well Standards and Regulations (R.61-71.H-I, updated June 24, 2016).
+On September 25, 2017, the soil boring was converted into a temporary monitoring well and then sampled at 49 Balsam Street (Formerly 215 Balsam Street), in accordance with the South Carolina Well Standards and Regulations (R.61-71.H-I, updated June 24, 2016).
 In order to provide data that can be used to determine whether COPCs are migrating to underlying groundwater, the monitoring well was placed near the suspected location of the former heating oil UST.
+On September 25, 2017, one additional temporary monitoring well was also installed and then sampled at 49 Balsam Street (Formerly 215 Balsam Street).
 Further details are provided in the Soil and Initial Groundwater Investigation Report - September and October 2017, Revision 1 (CDM-AECOM Multimedia JV, 2018).

-The sampling strategy for this phase of the investigation required a one-time sampling event of the temporarily installed monitoring well.
+The sampling strategy for this phase of the investigation required a one-time sampling event of the temporarily installed monitoring wells.
 Following well installation and development, groundwater samples were collected using low-flow methods and shipped to an offsite laboratory for analysis of the petroleum COPCs.
-Upon completion of groundwater sampling, the temporary well was abandoned in accordance with the South Carolina Well Standards and Regulations R.61-71 (SCDHEC, 2016).
+Upon completion of groundwater sampling, the temporary wells were abandoned in accordance with the South Carolina Well Standards and Regulations R.61-71 (SCDHEC, 2016).
 Field forms are provided in the Soil and Initial Groundwater Investigation Report - September and October 2017, Revision 1 (CDM-AECOM Multimedia JV, 2018).